Roboy/DartTracker/README.md

 All models appear mirrored in the application for some unknown reason, this is why all models are initially mirrored to later appear correctly again.

 __Scale:__
 Some models might not appear since the scale is too small or big.
-Tip: When working with a model, simply import the Ikea mug into the scene as well as a reference for the appropriate size and scale or apply a scale later on in the .xml file or when exporting the model.
+Tip: When working with a model, simply import the Ikea mug into the scene as a reference for the appropriate size and scale and/or:
+- Apply a scale later on in the .xml file
+- Apply a scale when exporting the model using one of our [scripts](https://github.com/Roboy/common_utilities/tree/develop/python)

 The application scale of the DartTracker application is in meters.

 __Coordinate System:__
 As far as known: x goes to the right on the horizontal axis, y goes up on the vertical axis and z points away from the camera into the scene.